ltrgoddard/thesis/temp.markdown

 > would be the message in a bottle, confirming that we are survivors and
 > not self-made.

-As Katko helpfully points out, though not in reference to this particular letter, a ‘non-random match’ of this sort—what Needham describes as ‘a system of ratios and relations, which may be possibly the same in all animals, in a word, a chemical-ground plan of animal growth’—is a key feature of the *PTM*’s biochemical hinterland.[^470] In the letter to Crick, Prynne is more cautious, but in diligently tracing both possibilities—the presence of a message and its absence—to their various logical conclusions, he ends up revealing something more
+\noindent As Katko helpfully points out, though not in reference to this particular letter, a ‘non-random match’ of this sort—what Needham describes as ‘a system of ratios and relations, which may be possibly the same in all animals, in a word, a chemical-ground plan of animal growth’—is a key feature of the *PTM*’s biochemical hinterland.[^469] In the letter to Crick, Prynne is more cautious, but in diligently tracing both possibilities—the presence of a message and its absence—to their various logical conclusions, he ends up revealing something more